Kamilcuk/nomad-tools/README.md

 You can then remove the `passwordfile.txt` key from the Nomad variable:

 ```
-$ nomadtools vardir -j nginx rm passwordfile.txt
+$ nomad-tools vardir -j nginx rm passwordfile.txt
 nomad_vardir: Removing passwordfile.txt
 nomad_vardir: Removing empty var nomad/jobs/nginx@default
-$ nomadtools vardir -j nginx ls
+$ nomad-tools vardir -j nginx ls
 nomad_vardir: Nomad variable not found at nomad/jobs/nginx@default
 ```

 ## `changed` - improve `nomad job plan`

-The command `nomadtools changed` outputs _nothing_ if the job has not changed.
+The command `nomad-tools changed` outputs _nothing_ if the job has not changed.

 If the job has changed, the command outputs the output from `nomad job plan` and exits with 0 exit status.